Dan Shanahan: Club

 Shanahan played his club hurling with the Lismore club in Waterford.

 He had several successes at underage levels winning county medals in hurling at under-14, under-16, minor and under-21 levels.
 Shanahan was only sixteen years-old when he won a senior county club championship in 1993 following a one-point defeat of Passage.
 The following years proved to be somewhat frustrating for Shanahan and Lismore.
 Ballygunner and Mount Sion both had very strong teams and dominated the county scene for a number of years.
 Despite having a depth of talent within their ranks, Lismore were unable to win another county title in this period, going very close on a number of occasions most notably in the 1996, 2001 and 2009 county finals.
 In 2016 and at 39 years old, Shanahan finally captured another county medal, this time in the intermediate grade.
 This win was followed by Lismore winning the Munster Intermediate championship with a victory over Kerry side Kilmoyley.

 He was still playing for Lismore at the age of 45 in the 2022 championship.
-He announced his retirement at the conclusion of the season, playing his last game for Lismore against Mount Sion in the Waterford SHC quarter-final.
+He had announced his retirement at the conclusion of the season, playing his last game for Lismore against Mount Sion in the Waterford SHC quarter-final.

+He returned to play for Lismore in 2023 and in the following year he came on as a substitute in the 2024 championship relegation play-off win on 16 August against Tallow, it was his 32nd consecutive season playing adult club hurling.